ThatOneGin/parfast/Quickstart.md

 # 1. Basics

-Parfast as a stack-oriented, reverse polish notated and forth-like, is a bit complex initially, but with a bit of patience, it can be more readable.
+Parfast as a stack-oriented and also a reverse polish notated language is a bit complex initially, but with a bit of pratice, it can be more readable.

 ## Push and drop